Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 TODO: fill this in, some overlap with DNS-over-TLS but we need to address DoH specific ones if possible

+Mitigations:

+* Clients should not be required to HTTP Cookies [@!RFC6265].

 ### Availability